qiushiyan/js-notebook/readme.md

 yarn global add javascript-notebook
 ```

-For a quick preview, go to https://javascript-notebook.netlify.app/, where you can still code but no save to local files.
+For a quick preview, go to https://javascript-notebook.netlify.app/, where you can still code but not save to local files.

 # Technologies